 The transect surveys were designed specifically to search for those areas where basking sharks were more likely to be seen at the surface, and therefore be at their most vulnerable to impacts from boat traffic.
 So, the collection of data has always been key, and there is still a lot to learn about this iconic species…

 One fundamental belief we have is that all that data collected has to be put to good use.
 Therefore, we are proud to have worked with both Natural England and Scottish Natural Heritage to publish research reports to identify hotspot sites for surface-sighted basking sharks; these have subsequently helped to guide conservation policy and direct further research.

 For this latter report, we were lucky to be able to work with colleagues at the University of Exeter, specifically Dr. Matt Witt and Prof. Brendan Godley, based at the Centre for Ecology and Conservation at Tremough, Falmouth.
-We continue to offer guidance and assistance to Dr Witt who is conducting an extensive satellite tagging programme, on behalf of Scottish Natural Heritage.
+We continue to offer guidance and assistance to Dr Witt who is conducting an extensive satellite tagging programme, on behalf of Scottish Natural Heritage (more info).

-Wave Action continues to conduct effort corrected transect surveys around the Scottish Hebrides.
-These surveys continue to recognise the previously identified hotspots sites, whilst at the same time seeking to extend the reach of previous transects by visiting new areas.
-This work will be written up in due course once the programme of 3 years of surveys is complete.
+Wave Action continues to periodically conduct short effort corrected transect surveys in the waters around the Scottish Hebrides.
+These surveys cover the previously identified hotspots sites plus try to extend the reach of previous transects by visiting new areas.
+We are always keen to hear of the field research of others.